Conservation of fungi

 Fungi are considered to be in urgent need of conservation by the British Mycological Society on the grounds that it is a traditionally neglected taxon which has legal protection in few countries.
-Current threats to fungi include destruction of forests worldwide, fragmentation of habitat, changes in land use, pollution, anthropogenic climate change, and over-exploitation of commercially attractive species.
+Current threats to fungi include destruction of forests worldwide, habitat fragmentation, changes in land use, pollution, anthropogenic climate change, and over-exploitation of commercially attractive species.
+Fungi population status has never been recorded until 2018 by the Royal Botanic Gardens.
+These surveys relay species information, threats, and current protective policies.
+Expertise of 210 contributors from 97 institutions in 42 countries contributes to these reports.